CALL 24/7 (508) 317-0339 Free initial consultation

 The prosecution will instead try to prove your guilt through testimony from another witness, the 911 call recordings, and statements you make.
 This is why it’s so important for you to work with an expert New Bedford assault and battery lawyer.

 Together, Courtney will work with you to dismantle the Commonwealth’s evidence and ideally get your case dismissed.
-Just contact her today to book your 60-minute initial consultation, completely free of charge.
+Just contact Criminal Defense Attorney Courtney K. Fogarty from Fogarty Law today to book your free consultation, completely free of charge.